Lyndon Arthur

 Lyndon Arthur (born 13 June 1991) is a British professional boxer.
 He held the International Boxing Organization (IBO) light-heavyweight title in 2023.
-At regional level, he has held multiple light-heavyweight championships, including the Commonwealth title from 2019 to 2021, and has held the European title since November 2025.
+At regional level, he has held multiple light-heavyweight championships, including the Commonwealth title from 2019 to 2021, and has held the European title since 2025.

 Amateur career

 As an amateur, Arthur had around 50 bouts and fought out of Collyhurst & Moston ABC.
 He competed in multiple national championships, including the 2012-13 ABA National Development Championships at 86 kg, losing out to Jermaine Kelly in the final.
 At 81 kg, he won the 2013-14 ABA Senior Development Championships and reached the finals of the 2014 and 2016 ABA Elite Championships, losing out to Joshua Buatsi and Tom Whittaker-Hart respectively.
 In 2016 he also fought in the World Series of Boxing for the British Lionhearts.

 Professional career

 Arthur made his professional debut on 24 September 2016 at the Manchester Arena, Manchester, scoring a four-round points decision victory over Andy Neylon.

 On 4 November 2017, he gained a disqualification (DQ) win over Tayar Mehmed at the Bowlers Exhibition Centre in Manchester.
 After being repeatedly warned for spitting out his gum-shield, referee Darren Sarginson disqualified Mehmed in the fifth-round.

 In his sixteenth fight, with a record of 15–0 (12 KO), he faced Emmanuel Anim for the vacant Commonwealth light-heavyweight title on 12 October 2019, at the First Direct Arena, Leeds.
 In a fight which saw Arthur go beyond six rounds for the first time in his professional career, he dropped his opponent in the fourth round en route to a unanimous decision victory, with the judges' scorecards reading 117–111, 117–110 and 115–113.

 Arthur was scheduled to defend his title against Anthony Yarde on 11 April 2020, however due to the COVID-19 pandemic, the fight was rescheduled to 5 December 2020.

 On 5 December 2020, Arthur defeated Yarde via Split Decision to retain his Commonwealth light- heavyweight title and win the vacant WBO Inter-Continental light-heavyweight title.

 On 4 December 2021, Yarde defeated Arthur in the rematch via knockout in the fourth round.
 A third fight between the two took place on the undercard of Chris Eubank Jr vs. Conor Benn at the Tottenham Hotspur Stadium on 26 April 2025, with Yarde winning by unanimous decision.

 Arthur challenged European light-heavyweight champion Bradley Rea at Co-op Live Arena in Manchester on 1 November 2025.
 He was knocked to the canvas in the second round, but recovered to eventually win via majority decision with two of the ringside judges scoring the bout 115–113 and 115–112 respectively for Arthur, while the third had it a 114–114 draw.

+He fought Lewis Edmondson at St Mary's Stadium in Southampton on 20 June 2026.
+Arthur lost by unanimous decision.